 (b) Supervise the keeping of accounts of all financial transactions of the Association in books belonging to the Association and deliver the books to his successor.
 He shall prepare and distribute to all of the members of the Board of Directors prior to each annual meeting, and whenever else required, a summary of the financial transactions and condition of the Association from the preceding year.
 He shall make a full and accurate report on matters and business pertaining to his office to the Members at the annual meeting and make all reports required by law.
 He shall be the chairman of the Finance Committee.

-(c) The Treasurer may have the assistance of an accountant or auditor, who shall be employed by the Association.
+(c) The Treasurer may have the assistance of an accountant or auditor approved by the Board of Directors, who shall be employed by the Association.
 In the event the Association enters into a management agreement, it shall be proper to delegate any or all of the Treasurer’s functions to the management agent as is deemed appropriate by the Board of Directors.

+(d) Prepare a budget for each fiscal year under the direction of the Board of Directors.

 ARTICLE IX FISCAL MANAGEMENT